0xarmaan-1/0xarmaan-1/README.md

 I'm a self-driven **Cybersecurity Researcher** from Panjab, India — specializing in **Red Teaming, Web Application Pentesting, and OSINT**.
 My approach is manual, deep, and methodical.
 I find what automated scanners miss.

-Currently pursuing **BCA @ Punjabi University College, Patiala** and preparing for **CRTP Certification** — with a lifelong commitment to offensive security.
+Currently pursuing **BCA @Punjabi University College, Patiala** and preparing for **CRTP Certification** — with a lifelong commitment to offensive security.

 > *"I don't just test applications.
 I think like the attacker inside them."*